stallman-j/LaTekonomer/index.md

 </p>

-LaTekonomer aims to provide economists the Overleaf/LaTex templates that most of us end up copying from old projects in a way accessible to neophytes and disciples alike.
+LaTekonomer aims to accessibly provide the Overleaf/LaTex templates that many economists spend hours searching for on Stack Exchange or asking ChatGPT only to spend slightly less time leafing through old LaTex files when we or a buddy has a need for that exact thing at some point years into the future.

 The templates include, but are not limited to to following: